BHSSFRC/bhssfrc.github.io/new_prog_doc/index.md

 ##### If you already have an account:
 1. Pester me to get into the [GitHub organization.](https://github.com/BHSSFRC) This will give you read and write access to all of the code as it is stored online.
 2. For the love of denim jackets: [SET.
 UP.
 2FA.](https://help.github.com/articles/securing-your-account-with-two-factor-authentication-2fa/) This will make it that much harder for someone to worm thier way into your account.
- * If you do this, and didn't install a GUI like GitKraken, you'll need to install SSH and set up a key for it on GitHub (as HTTP remotes won't work the same way.)
+ * If you do this, and didn't install a GUI like GitKraken, you'll need to install SSH and set up a key for it on GitHub (as HTTP remotes won't work the same way for 2FA users.)
 3. Sign up for the [student pack](https://education.github.com/pack) if you haven't already for all sorts of free stuff.
 4. ~~Gloat, because everyone else is going to have much more to do in this part.~~